The H.J. Cody Lakers took to the field Oct. 25 for a semi-final playoff game against the Ponoka Broncs.

-The Broncs were the first on the score board with touchdown with 6:02 left in the first, but after the conversion point brought them up to seven that is how their score remained.
+The Broncs were the first on the score board with touchdown at 6:02 left in the first, but after the conversion point brought them up to seven that is how their score remained.

-Lakers’ Warren Stewart-Brown ran the ball 7 yards into the end zone with just a minute left in the first to put Sylvan Lake up on the board.
+Lakers’ Warren Stewart-Brown ran the ball seven yards into the end zone with just a minute left in the first to put Sylvan Lake up on the board.

 The second period brought a flood of touchdowns for the Lakers as they found the end zone on three separate occasions.

-Dax Blysma was the ball carrier for two of those touchdowns, while Ethan Murphy-Forest brought in the third with a catch in the end zone with just nine seconds remaining in the half.
+Dax Bylsma was the ball carrier for two of those touchdowns, while Ethan Murphy-Forest brought in the third with a catch in the end zone with just nine seconds remaining in the half.

-During the second half of the game no one managed to find the end zone until Blysma made a five yard pass to Reuben Braitenback with 4:12 left in the game.
+During the second half of the game no one managed to find the end zone until Bylsma made a five-yard pass to Reuben Braitenback with 4:12 left in the game.

 Lakers’ kicker Chris Ferguson went 4/4 with conversions, while Tyson Attwood made a catch for a two-point conversion in the fourth.

-“On defence we accomplished what we needed to, which was setting down their best player… and we did it as a collective group,” said Coach Jeremy Braitenback of Broncs’ Justin Matchett.
+“On defence we accomplished what we needed to, which was shutting down their best player… and we did it as a collective group,” said Coach Jeremy Braitenback of Broncs’ Justin Matchett.

-“Offensively we did enough to score some points when we needed to,” continued Braitenback.
+“Offensively we did enough to score some points when we needed to,” he continued.